fabric8io/kansible/README.md

 To see which pods own which hosts run the following command:

 ```
-    oc export rc fabric8-ansible-hawtapp | grep ansible.fabric8  | sort
+    oc export rc hawtapp-demo | grep ansible.fabric8  | sort
 ```

-Where `fabric8-ansible-hawtapp` is the name of the RC for the supervisors.
+Where `hawtapp-demo` is the name of the RC for the supervisors.

 The output is of the format: